Indian Hair Removal in Chicago, IL

-Shaving and threading will cost more over a life time than laser hair removal.
-Laser hair removal is a way of permanent hair reduction to minimizes hair stubble, folliuclitis and darkening of the areas removed.
-Over a lifetime, laser hair rmeoval is much more cost effective.
+Shaving and threading will cost more over a lifetime than laser hair removal.
+Laser hair removal is a way of permanent hair reduction to minimize hair stubble, folliculitis, and darkening of the areas removed.
+Over a lifetime, laser hair removal is much more cost-effective.

-There are several factors which make it more difficult.
+There are several factors that make it more difficult.
 First of all, most Indian patients will have medium to darker skin with dark, thick coarse hair.
 Lasers must target the difference between dark hair and dark skin.
-Since there is less contrast, the lasers must be specifically enough to target the hair.
-Darker skin often requires cooling as well, which make it much more comfortable was well not to mention safer.
+Since there is less contrast, the lasers must be specific enough to target the hair.
+Darker skin often requires cooling as well, which makes it much more comfortable as well, not to mention safer.